|

 mutually-compatible interests, lifestyles,

-friends, and values, including spirituality.
+friends, and values, including

-to build or improve
+To build or improve

 relationships among your subselves and other people, start by